dexidp/dex/README.md

 dex is a federated identity management service.
 It provides OpenID Connect (OIDC) to users, and can proxy to multiple remote identity providers (IdP) to drive actual authentication, as well as managing local username/password credentials.

-We named the project 'dex' beceause it is a central index of users that other pieces of software can authenticate against.
+We named the project 'dex' because it is a central index of users that other pieces of software can authenticate against.

 ## Architecture